 Tap or click Options, then turn on Access all files offline.

 If you have Access all files offline turned on and run out of disk space, you need to first turn off this setting before you can make files online-only to free up disk space.
-For information about making all files online-only to clear some disk space, see Tips for freeing up drive space on your PC.
+For info about making all files online-only to clear some disk space, see Tips for clearing drive space on your PC.

 Press and hold or right-click the file, then choose Make available offline.
 To make your entire OneDrive available offline, press and hold or right-click OneDrive in the left pane, then choose Make available offline.

 If you have multiple PCs, a file can be online-only on one PC and available offline on another.
 Any files you've added to OneDrive from your PC or previously opened on your PC are automatically available offline on that PC.
-Any files you created on the OneDrive website or added to OneDrive from another device are online-only on your PC.
+Unless you had very few files in OneDrive when you set up your PC, the files you create on the OneDrive website or add to OneDrive from another device are online-only by default on your PC.

 We don't recommend working with online-only files in a command prompt or using Windows PowerShell or other command-line tools.